-Other Current Public Boards: Revlon, Inc.

-Barry F. Schwartz was appointed to our Board of Directors in May 2017.
+Other Current Public Boards: Revlon, Inc. Barry F. Schwartz was appointed to our Board of Directors in May 2017.
 Mr. Schwartz has served as Executive Vice Chairman Emeritus of MacAndrews & Forbes Incorporated since July 2019.
 Mr. Schwartz was Executive Vice Chairman and Chief Administrative Officer of MacAndrews & Forbes Incorporated and various affiliates from October 2007 to December 2015.
 Prior to that, Mr. Schwartz was Executive Vice President and General Counsel of MacAndrews & Forbes Incorporated and various affiliates since 1993 and Senior Vice President of MacAndrews & Forbes Incorporated and various affiliates from 1989 to 1993.
 Mr. Schwartz is a director of Revlon, Inc. and Revlon Consumer Productions Corporation.
 Mr. Schwartz was formerly Vice Chairman and served as a member of the Board of Trustees of The City University of New York until 2020.
-He is Trustee Emeritus and former Chairman of the Board of Trustees at Kenyon College and formerly a member of the Georgetown University Law Center Board of Visitors.
-Mr. Schwartz is a Trustee and member of the Board of Directors of NYU Langone Medical Center and a member of the Board of Directors of the Jazz at Lincoln Center.
-Mr. Schwartz served as a member of the Board of Directors of Scientific Games from 2003 until September 2020, where he served as a member of the Compliance Committee and Compensation Committee.
+He is Trustee Emeritus and former Chairman of the Board of Visitors.
+Mr. Schwartz is a Trustee and member of the Board of Directors of NYU Langone Medical Center and a member of the Board of Directors of Scientific Games from 2003 until September 2020, where he served as a member of the Compliance Committee and Compensation Committee.